PasiniSamuele/Robust-Attack-Detectors-LLM/README.md

 --mount type=bind,source=/home/user/Security-Critical-Code-LLM/datasets,target=/home/datasets
 security_functions_llm:latest
 ```
-Inside the container, you can install the Poetry shell solving all the dependencies and spawning the shell of the virtual environment.
+Inside the container, you can spawn the Poetry shell.
 The poetry install could be useless, but, in case some libraries are changed after the build, it is necessary to regenerate the lock file.
 It could potentially generate some warning.
 ```
 poetry install